maksuturva/woocommerce_payment_module/readme.md

 [https://www.sveapayments.fi](https://www.sveapayments.fi/)

 ## Changelog

+### 2.3.8 - 2023-02-21
+* Fixed Part Payment Widget was not activated corretly for the production environment

 ### 2.3.7 - 2023-02-18
 * Fixed error on the admin order pager when the payment method is not Svea payment method